Referendum, www.ch.ch.

 After 1815

-The call for direct plebiscites was growing, intending to maintain internal peace in riots (1830 and 1848), industrialization and fast-growing cities, and religious conflicts between cantons (Sonderbundskrieg 1847).
+Direct democracy became a topical issue before and after the French era (1798-1813).
+The call for direct plebiscites was growing, intending to maintain internal peace during industrialization, fast-growing cities, and religious conflicts between cantons (Sonderbundskrieg 1847).

 Geneva, September 2022, Direct Democracy at work